-Fig. 7 shows the near-surface properties of the velocity field and derived quantities on 26 June.
-This day was chosen because it represents the conditions in the middle of the survey period and it allows comparisons with Fig. 5.
+Figure 7 shows the near-surface properties of the velocity field and derived quantities on 26 June.
+This day was chosen because it represents the conditions in the middle of the survey period and allows for comparisons with Fig. 5.

-5 4.2.1 Horizontal currents
+4.2.1 Horizontal currents

-The horizontal velocity field (Fig. 7a) is separated into two regimes: high current speeds frequently exceeding 0.1 m s^{-1} are found north of about $54^{\circ}50^{\circ}$ N, south of $54^{\circ}35^{\circ}$ N, and west of $14^{\circ}40^{\circ}$ E. They are organised in jet-like streaks or circular features, and their positions are clearly related to the main density fronts shown in Fig. 5.
-Maximum speeds of 0.32 m s^{-1} are found in the anticyclonic eddy southeast of Bornholm.
-The high-speed regime surrounds a pool of water with speeds lower than 0.1 m s^{-1} in the centre of the model domain.
-The transition between the high-speed and low-speed regimes appears to be related to the 40-m depth contour (the white line in Fig. 7a), at least in the south and west.
-Potentially, the bathymetry is acting as a waveguide for the westward jet south of Bornholm.
-One may note that both the anticyclone AC and the cyclonic eddy C1 are at about the same position as in Fig. 4a three days before.
+The horizontal velocity field (Fig. 7a) is separated into two regimes: high current speeds frequently exceeding $0.1 \,\mathrm{m\,s^{-1}}$ are found north of about 54°50' N, south of 54°35' N, and west of 14°40' E. They are organized in jet-like streaks or circular features, and their positions are clearly related to the main density fronts shown in Fig. 5.
+Maximum speeds of $0.32 \,\mathrm{m\,s^{-1}}$ are found in the anticyclonic eddy southeast of Bornholm.
+The high-speed regime surrounds a pool of water with speeds lower than $0.1 \,\mathrm{m \, s^{-1}}$ in the centre of the model domain.
+The transition between the high-speed and low-speed regimes appears to be related to the 40 m depth contour (the white line in Fig. 7a), at least in the south and west.
+Potentially, the bathymetry acts as a waveguide for the westward jet south of Bornholm.
+One may note that both the anticyclone (AC) and the cyclonic eddy C1 are at about the same position as in Fig. 4a 3 d before.